Local first responders, health officials testify in first week of opioid trial

 The defendants said they reported suspicious orders to the Drug Enforcement Administration, but never heard back.
 They never knew when an investigation was happening.

-They argued there is no way to know if the overdoses in Cabell County were from illicit drug use or people using opioids as prescribed.
+They argued there is no way to know if the high level of overdoses in Cabell County were from illicit drug users or people using opioids as prescribed.
 West Virginians, who generally fail in every health category and face labor-intensive jobs, need opioids more for pain, they said.
 They blamed doctors and agencies for pushing high numbers of prescriptions for the high volume.

 On the first day of trial, Waller said the brain knows no difference between legal and illegal opiates like heroin, hydro- or oxycodone, but they attach to receptors tighter and longer than natural opiates like endorphins, heroin the tightest.
 This causes dopamine levels to increase substantially, oftentimes leaving damage.